-SPCH-110 Speech Communication - 3 Units ADVISORY: ENGL-100
+SPCH-110 Speech Communication - 3 units

-LMC Degree: ADR: Language and Rationality: Communication; Arts and Humanities; DA
+LMC Degree: ADR: Language and Rationality: Communication; Arts and Humanities; DA selection and research of subjects; organization and support of ideas; and development and delivery of various forms of speeches.
+May not be repeated.
+SC

 Transfer: UC; CSU Gen. Ed.
-Area A1; IGETC Area 1C; C-ID COMM 110 This course covers the fundamentals of public speaking with an emphasis on: selection and research of subjects; organization and support of ideas; and development and delivery of various forms of speeches.
-May not be repeated.
-SC Online and Hybrid Sections
+Area A1; IGETC Area 1C; C-ID COMM 110 This course covers the fundamentals of public speaking with an emphasis on: